Wednesday, December 11, 2013

 Myth #4: Picking no-load mutual funds is easier than picking stocks.

 One of the major selling points of mutual funds is that it’s a lot easier to pick a winning fund than a winning stock.
 All you need to do is look at track records and stick with the top funds.
 Sounds easy, right?

 The reality is that picking mutual funds has become a lot like picking stocks.
 First, the sheer number of funds presents problems.
 Sorting through the thousands of mutual funds to find winners is no different than sifting through thousands of stocks to find winners.
 In fact, it may be more difficult.
-At least with stocks, you can examine balance sheets and income statements, assess growth prospects of the industry, analyze new products, etc. With funds, the only pieces of information to go by are the fund manager - presuming you can even tell who the fund manager is - and the fund's track record.
-That's it.
-That's why so much emphasis in picking funds is placed on historical performance.
+At least with stocks, you can examine balance sheets and income statements, assess growth prospects of the industry, analyze new products, etc. With funds, the emphasis is on historical performance.

 Muddying the waters are the aggressive promotional campaigns being waged by mutual fund companies.
 These ads all focus on performance.
 However, a fund that may be advertising its impressive 10-year performance may be a fund that has turned in horrible results in the immediate three-year period.
 Furthermore, the fund’s excellent 10-year track record may have been compiled by a fund manager who is no longer in charge of the fund.

 Picking top-performing stocks, like no-load mutual funds, is certainly no picnic.
 However, investors who do their homework have much more information at their disposal to evaluate a stock versus the limited quantitative tools available to analyze mutual funds.

 Myth #5: Investing in mutual funds has no special tax consequences.

 Perhaps the biggest downside to investing in mutual funds is that, in many cases, buying a mutual fund means buying a tax liability.